Runner's Footprints

 8. RUNNING COACH:

 Spa day pass -- We are reminded to pamper ourselves from time to time.
 Somehow, we tend to overlook this necessity often.
 Gift the gift of self love at their favorite local spa.
 They will be renewed and overjoyed.
-My favorite recovery wellness center is located in Pasadena called Space Bar Wellness offering contrast therapy, red light therapy, floatation therapy (sensory deprivation tank), compression, and massage services.
+My favorite recovery wellness center is located in Pasadena called Renew Performance Center offering contrast therapy, red light therapy, floatation therapy (sensory deprivation tank), compression, and massage services.
 They are also offering holiday specials.

 9. TRAVELING RUNNER: